Linnea87/Coding-Muscle-Memory/README.md

 - Working with arrays (`map`, `filter`).
 - Adding multiple event listeners.

+### Day 3 – To-Do App
+**Goal:**
+Build a small to-do app to practice DOM manipulation, event handling, and persistence.

+**What the exercise does:**
+- Add tasks via button or Enter
+- Toggle tasks as done/undone
+- Delete tasks, clear completed, or clear all (with confirm)
+- Persist list using localStorage
+- Split code into index.html, style.css, and app.js

+**What I practiced:**
+- Selecting and updating DOM nodes
+- Handling multiple events (click, keydown for Enter)
+- Working with arrays of objects to represent tasks
+- Rendering lists and syncing UI ↔ state
+- Simple ID generation with Date.now().toString()
+- Saving and loading data with localStorage

+**Path:** week1/day3-to-do-app/

 (more days/exercises will be added as I go 🚀)